Output Files

 Info File

-By default, an information file titled brood_1.info is written or updated for every 500 fragments that are processed.
+By default, an information file titled brood_1_info.txt is written or updated for every 500 fragments that are processed.
 Reading this info file allows a user to monitor the progress of the database search while it is occurring and it serves as a record of the performance of that search after the execution is completed.
 During execution, the GUI uses this file as well as direct communication with the application to keep the user apprised of all information available in the info file.

 An example info file is shown below.